TOPICS COVERED IN THIS ARTICLE:

 When the lead has been successfully looked up

-This section allows you to add an applet to handle the call flow after the lead has been successfully looked up.
+This allows you to add an applet to handle the call flow after the lead has been successfully looked up.

 This setting allows you to set an additional number of times that the call flow will re-start if the lookup fails.